 The goal is clear: the “typical B2B buying processes'' should become modernized, just like in B2C.
 Complex, error-prone and manual steps should be transformed into a simple, consistently integrated digitized process.
 Many manufacturers have recognized that simple procurement processes are the best means for loyal customers.

 - Increase your own sales by becoming the preferred provider for your customers.

 - Outdated sales models are being developed and digitized corresponding to the expectations of B2B buyers.

 Today, almost two thirds of all purchasing decisions are made on digital channels - without contact to sales.
 Companies with endless lists of possible options, ambiguous drawings or dimensions cannot impress digitally demanding customers on these channels.
-Customers want to convince themselves at first hand that the selected product “fits”.
+Customers want to convince themselves that the selected product “fits”.
 The future of industrial sales is therefore visual.

-By using visual product configuration, companies show product functions and product options in real time instead of having to explain them cumbersomely.
+By using visual product configuration, companies show product functions and product options in real-time instead of having to explain them cumbersomely.
 Due to immersive technologies it is possible to visualize the entire product portfolio, making it available online and interactively.